moooooooo/gmd40/README.md

 So it's likely i'll comment out specific code that refers to the 36 and/or the BS200.

 If i get sh!t working on the GMD40 ?
 Cool.
-Then i'll release spearate 36 and BS200 versions but obviously i can't test those so it will rely upon input and feedback - party on dude, soz !! - from you guys n gals.
+Then i'll release separate 36 and BS200 versions but obviously i can't test those so it will rely upon input and feedback - party on dude, soz !! - from you guys n gals.

 Peter.